-Once the planning stage is over, your tech partner will estimate the costs and timeline of your project.
+Once the planning stage is over, your partner fintech app development company will estimate the costs and timeline of your project.
 We at Orangesoft offer multiple engagement models to cover unique client needs.
 Whether it’s the fixed price approach or the time & material (T&M) option, make sure to assess the pros and cons of each.
 Thus, the T&M model is better for undefined budgets and requirements, while monthly fees are a better fit for well-estimated projects.

 Develop an MVP

 A minimum viable product (MVP) is an early version of your application with a minimum set of functions.
 However, the functionality must be enough for your end-users to test the application.

 Launching an MVP first allows companies to test the waters without huge investments into unnecessary functionality and maximize their return on the risk.
 Once your MVP is tested by real users, the team can make further improvements to launch a full-fledged application.

 Improve and Support Your Fintech App